Deep Functional Factor Models: Forecasting High-Dimensional Functional Time Series via Bayesian Nonparametric Factorization: Abstract

 \section{Abstract}

-In this paper, we present Deep Functional Factor Model (DF\textsuperscript{2}M), a Bayesian nonparametric model for analyzing high-dimensional functional time series.
-The DF\textsuperscript{2}M makes use of the Indian Buffet Process and the multi-task Gaussian Process with a deep kernel function to capture non-Markovian and nonlinear temporal dynamics.
-Unlike many black-box deep learning models, the DF\textsuperscript{2}M provides an explainable way to use neural networks by constructing a factor model and incorporating deep neural networks within the kernel function.
-Additionally, we develop a computationally efficient variational inference algorithm for inferring the DF\textsuperscript{2}M. Empirical results from four real-world datasets demonstrate that the DF\textsuperscript{2}M offers better explainability and superior predictive accuracy compared to conventional deep learning models for high-dimensional functional time series.
+This paper introduces the Deep Functional Factor Model (DF\textsuperscript{2}M), a Bayesian nonparametric model designed for analysis of high-dimensional functional time series.
+DF\textsuperscript{2}M is built upon the Indian Buffet Process and the multi-task Gaussian Process, incorporating a deep kernel function that captures non-Markovian and nonlinear temporal dynamics.
+Unlike many black-box deep learning models, DF\textsuperscript{2}M offers an explainable approach to utilizing neural networks by constructing a factor model and integrating deep neural networks within the kernel function.
+Additionally, we develop a computationally efficient variational inference algorithm to infer DF\textsuperscript{2}M. Empirical results from four real-world datasets demonstrate that DF\textsuperscript{2}M provides better explainability and superior predictive accuracy compared to conventional deep learning models for high-dimensional functional time series.